-When you’re getting your breast pump through insurance, it’s pretty common to be given the choice been a Medela Pump in Style or Spectra S2.
-So which one should you get?
+When you’re getting a breast pump through insurance, it’s common to be given a choice between a Medela Pump in Style or a Spectra S2.
+Here’s a detailed overview of Medela vs Spectra.

-Below is a quick overview of each pump, and then a summary of the differences between the pumps and the pros and cons.
+Below is a quick overview of each pump, and then a summary of the differences and the pros and cons of each.

-This pump has a pretty simple faceplate where you plug everything in and adjust the suction.
+This pump has a pretty simple faceplate where you plug in the tubing and adjust the suction.

 It comes with a set of breast pump parts, tubing, a pair of bottles to pump into, and a power cord.
 Two breast shield sizes (21mm and 24mm) comes standard with the Pump in Style.

-The Spectra S2 is one of Spectra’s two personal, hospital-grade breast pumps.
+The Spectra S2 is one of Spectra’s personal, hospital-grade breast pumps.

 Like the Pump in Style, it comes with a power cord, a set of breast pump parts, tubing, and bottles to pump into.
 Two breast shield sizes (24mm and 28mm) come standard with the Spectra S2.

-Medela Pump in Style or Spectra S2 – Differences between the Two Pumps
+Differences between the Medela Pump in Style or Spectra S2

 Here’s how the pumps compare at a glance: